New Jersey HARP Refinancing Specialist Uses New HARP 2.0 Program to Help Seriously Underwater New Jersey Homeowners Lower Their Interest Rates

 7) Your loan is not a USDA, FHA or Jumbo Mortgage.

-Call Allan Cofer at 877-970-6111 or visit our HARP Refinance Center and fill out our Quick 1 Step Eligibility Form to see if you qualify for this new program.
+Call Cheryl Sheasby (NMLS #277150) at 908-754-7505 or visit our HARP Refinance Center and fill out our Quick 1 Step Eligibility Form to see if you qualify for this new program.